 By Air — If you travel from Delhi, then you can fly to Dehradun Airport.
 After that, you can take a cab/taxi to Rishikesh.
 Govindghat is well connected by motorable so you can take a bus/cab/taxi from Rishikesh to Govindghat.

 By Rail- The Nearest railway to Govindghat is Rishikesh Railway station which is 270 km before Govindghat.
 Govindghat is accessible by motorable road so you’ll get cab and busses for Srinagar, Joshimath and many other destinations to Govindghat.

-Govindghat and Ghangaria are the two base camps for devotees where you can find some basic hotels, restaurant, and dhabbas.
+Govindghat and Ghangaria are the two base camps for devotees where you can find some basic hotels, restaurants, and dhaabas.
 Ghangariya is at 14000ft of altitude.
 So it is quite hard to get star category hotels there, even it is difficult to get hotels there in peak season.
-So try to book your accommodation if you are travelling in peak season.
+So try to book your accommodation if you are traveling in peak season.

 Click Here to check accommodation — Hotels in Ghanghariya | Hotels in Govindghat